remix-run/remix/docs/guides/spa-mode.md

 remix vite:build
 ```

-To run your SPA, you simply serve your client assets directory (which contains `index.html`) via any HTTP server you wish, for example:
+To run your SPA, you serve your client assets directory via any HTTP server you wish, for example:

 ```sh
 npx http-server build/client/